johnisom/time_manager/README.md

 I went about writing this without any rhyme or reason, and you can see that in the source code.
-This will need mega refactoring, but so far, stores timestamps in a csv file when you run the start and stop commands.
+This will need mega refactoring, but so far, stores timestamps in a psv file when you run the start and stop commands.
 When you run the view command, it converts those to nice-to-read date-time formats and gives you an average of how many hours you studied for the past N days.
+I am glad to say that I have done some major work and refactoring on this, so it is much better to work with.
-Check out help.txt for help.
+__Check out help.txt for help.__

 ## Installation